What You Need to Know

 If you’re ineligible for insurance through an employer, you can get health insurance through Connect for Health Colorado — Colorado’s version of healthcare.gov.5 Bronze, Silver, and Platinum health plans offer cover preventative service including doctor visits, hospitalizations, and mental health care.

-You can only sign up for health insurance through Connect for Health Colorado during the 2021 Open Enrollment Period, which lasted from November 1, 2020 through January 15, 2021.
+You can only sign up for health insurance through Connect for Health Colorado during the 2022 Open Enrollment Period, which runs from November 1, 2021 through January 15, 2022.
 If you missed enrollment, you may be able to sign up for a plan if you qualify for a Special Enrollment Period.
 For example, if you lose your job, get married, or have a baby, you can apply for a plan outside of the Open Enrollment window.

 You can shop online and compare plans at connectforhealthco.com.